Parents

 Instagram has been scrutinized in the news due to the risks posed to teens.
 From our perspective, most of these issues can be solved simply by ensuring transparency when your child uses the app.

 Your child can access a public feed of videos shared by users outside of their friend group.
-As a result, they might see videos that are highly inappropriate.
-There are some ways to mitigate this risk by forcing on Instagram's sensitive content controls.
+As a result, they might see inappropriate or suggestive videos, and while the chances of this can be reduced with Instagram's sensitive content controls, it's not a perfect solution.

 Multiple accounts can make monitoring difficult